brianyu48/brianyu48-1/content/home/experience.md

         * ESG Stock Analysis:
-            1.Used Python to analyze the 4 Chinese major indexes through the Tushare API interface and built the GARCH (1,1) model to analyze the volatilities of 4 indexes, proving that ESG can’t perform better in long-term volatility.
+            1.Used Python to analyze the 4 Chinese major indexes through the Tushare API interface and built the GARCH (1,1) model to analyze the volatilities of 4 indexes, proving that ESG can’t perform better in long-term volatility
-            2. Classified 800 stocks into four groups based on their ESG scores and period returns; applied KNN, SVM, and AdaBoost models to achieve the result that the highest accuracies of KNN (K=3) and SVM (Sigmoid kernel) are 29.17% and 28.75%, no better than randomly selected accuracy (25%), proving ESG can’t perform better in returns
+            2.Classified 800 stocks into four groups based on their ESG scores and period returns; applied KNN, SVM, and AdaBoost models to achieve the result that the highest accuracies of KNN (K=3) and SVM (Sigmoid kernel) are 29.17% and 28.75%, no better than randomly selected accuracy (25%), proving ESG can’t perform better in returns 3.Applied Monte Carlo Simulation to simulate 10 to 15 stocks’ portfolios among 300+ stocks to analyze the good ESG and bad ESG portfolios’ Sharp ratio performances, giving Chinese investors advice that investors shouldn’t invest all money into high-performance ESG stocks if they pursue high risk-return rate
-        * Modelling
+        * Air Quality Analysis:
-        * Deploying
+            1.Applied PCA to reduce variable dimensions from 6 to 3 and got the cumulative contribution exceeding 85%; the results show that sulfur oxides, nitrogen oxides, and other particular respiratory particulate matters still play significant roles as air pollutants in cities of China 2.Built TOPSIS model rank using MATLAB and got the 31 major Chinese cities’ air quality, achieving the result that air pollution is concentrated in North China and high-altitude cities

   - title: Consumer Goods Investment Intern
     company: Whales Captial